By Jackson Blalock, former Marc Hershman Marine Policy Fellow

 Earth’s oceans support life across the entire planet, but we have only explored about 5 percent of their vastness.
 While they remain largely a mystery, humans have relied on oceans since our beginnings.
 Just think about metropolises like Seattle, New York City and Hong Kong: They are built on estuaries, where fresh water meets the ocean.
 For centuries, these productive mixing zones have allowed humans to feed our bodies, cultures and economies.

-- Trash in our oceans is the most recognizable impact: 10 metric tons of plastic fragments make their way into the Pacific Ocean every day.
+Trash in our oceans is humanity’s most recognizable impact: 10 metric tons of plastic fragments make their way into the Pacific Ocean every day.
 Marine creatures can choke or become tangled in plastic and other trash, and plastic has even been found in some seafood humans eat.

 So, what can we do about all of this?
 To address ocean pollution from stormwater and carbon dioxide, you can drive less, plant trees and rain gardens or depave your driveway, among other things.
 To reduce trash in our oceans, avoid single-use plastics, recycle and keep our coasts clean.